George Oruigbiji Pepple

-George Oruigbiji Pepple, otherwise known as Perekule VII, (b.
-1849 – d.
-31 Oct 1888) ruled the Kingdom of Bonny, an independent trading state in the Niger Delta between 30 September 1866 and 14 December 1883, when he was deposed.
+George Oruigbiji Pepple, otherwise known as Perekule VII, (c.
+1849 – 31 Oct 1888) ruled the Kingdom of Bonny, an independent trading state in the Niger Delta between 30 September 1866 and 14 December 1883, when he was deposed.
 After the British signed a treaty making the state a protectorate, he was restored on 22 January 1887, ruling until his death.

 Background

 The Kingdom of Bonny was a trading state founded before 1600, based on the port of Bonny in what is now Rivers State, Nigeria.
 It became a major trading center, first of slaves and later of palm oil products.
 During the 19th century, British influence was growing in the region.

 George Oruigbiji Pepple was born in 1849, son of King William Dappa Pepple of Bonny, who was deposed by the British and deported to Britain in 1854.
 George went into exile with his father, and was educated in England at the boys' school at Hall Place, Bexley in southeast London.
 His studies included English, Greek, Mathematics, Scripture and History, the conventional syllabus of Victorian England.

 During his father's exile, Bonny was torn by struggles, at times violent, between two rival factions attached to the ruling house.

 The Manilla Pepple faction was led by Chief Oko Jumbo, but was racked by internal dissension.

 It was opposed by the Anna or Annie Pepple faction, led by Chief Jubo Jubogha, known as Ja-Ja to the British.

 In an attempt to restore peace, the British brought King William Dappa back and restored him to the throne in August 1861, reigning until his death in September 1866.